 How to use Close All?

-- download archive using the link below, then extract the file .exe (It is recommended to keep a shortcut its Desktop and file save it elsewhere).
+- download archive using the link below, then extract the file .exe (It is recommended to keep a shortcut its on Desktop, and save the file anywhere else).

 right click on the shortcut and select Properties.

 the shortcut tab, add = X "explorer.exe " turn from right Target (Otherwise you will close including explorer.exe when you use the application Close All) and click on OK.